indutny/vote.wdgt/docs/index.md

 ## Use-cases

-votw.now widgets are completely free of use (_see `Availability` below_).
+votw.now widgets are completely free of use (_see [Availability][2] below_).
 When embedded on the website they will show vote count for the current page.
-Widgets can be inserted to:
+Widgets can be inserted into:

 * gh-pages
 * Blog posts